zeyad-mansour/reCAPTCHA-v2-Automator/README.md

 This README will be updated later.

-Demo API can be found at [https://zeyadmansour.com/hsiohackathon](https://zeyadmansour.com/hsiohackathon).
+Demo API can be found at [https://zeyadmansour.com/hsiohackathon](https://zeyadmansour.com/hsiohackathon) (no longer active).

 ## Installation